 In the Doctor of Education program, students may transfer up to 12 credits toward their cognate area.
 These credits must be at the post-master's level.

-A maximum of 6 transfer credit hours of Occupational Therapy courses will be allowed to fulfill the requirements for the Master of Science in Occupational Therapy with approval from the Auerbach School of Occupational Therapy chair.
+A maximum of 6 transfer credit hours of Occupational Therapy courses may be allowed to fulfill the requirements for the Master of Science in Occupational Therapy with approval from the Auerbach School of Occupational Therapy chair.
+Transfer credit will not be accepted for the Doctor of Occupational Therapy program.

 Exceptions to the transfer credit policy must have the approval of the Graduate Committee and the Provost.